Code-Institute-Submissions/PrezBala-Project4_AugResub/README.md

 ## Scope
 - Implement responsive design.
 - Create a homepage featuring categories for various topics.
+- Create a admin dashboard only available to the administrator
+- Create a page for comments where users have the ability to edit their comments.
 - Provide a search field for users to locate specific topics.
 - Display user post count and a point system managed by the administrator.
 - Indicate engagement levels using images under each category, representing low engagement, popular topics, closed topics, etc.